cliq-bv/reactjs-tech-assignment/readme.md

 # React tech assignment - CliqDigital 🌦

-In this assignment, you are required to implement a weather app based on a Figma design, using React.
-Users can enter a city's name, and we will display the current weather, a five-day forecast, and daily evolution.
-Users can switch between Fahrenheit and Celsius for current weather.
+This assignment requires implementing a weather app using NextJs and React, based on a Figma design.
+The app should allow users to search for cities and display their current weather, five-day forecast, and daily weather evolution.
+Users should be able to toggle between Fahrenheit and Celsius units for current weather display.
+On initial page load, the app should detect and display weather information for the user's current location.

 Create a repository on your GitHub and push the assignment to it.
 Then, send us the link to your repository.